GreenInfo-Network/MultiSelect/README.md

 ## Constructor Options

 * `allowSelectAll` -- Set the label for the Select All which will be prepended as the first checkbox.
-You can also set it to `false` or an emptry string, to not add the Select All checkbox.
+Set it to `false` or an empty string, to not add the Select All checkbox.

 * `ariaLabel` -- Manually assign an ARIA label.
 If absent, the element's "title" attribute will be used (if given).

 * `selectedText` -- Change the text of the "X selected" readout when options are selected.

 * `selectedTextAll` -- Change the text of the "X selected" readout when all options are selected.
 Default is the "X selected" text described in `selectedText`.

+* `searchText` -- Set the placeholder text for the search box.
+Set it to `false` or an empty string, to not add the search box.

 ## History & Credits